chrisdhalstead/horizon-physical-machines/README.md

 This app is used to quickly add physical machines that have a Horizon agent installed and registered to a connection server to a manual pool and entitle the desktop and pool.
 The app reads from a .csv file and checks to see if the specific machine is available and if so it adds it to the selected pool.
 The app can be used to create a manual pool to use with unregistered machines.

 if you are processing many machines, it would be recommended to setup a dedicated connection server in the pod if you can to run these processes against so other servers are not affected.

+Please review the logfile that was created after an import - there are lots of details on what was done

 #### Features